Door County, Wisconsin: Tourism

 In 2004, the county began a sister cities relationship with Jingdezhen in southeastern China.

-To encourage tourism, Ephraim residents passed referendums in 2016 to allow beer and wine to be sold for consumption on premises within the village and to allow beer and single, recorked bottles of opened wine to be sold off-premises.
-Until then, Ephraim had been the state's last dry municipality.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2370 sqmi, of which 482 sqmi is land and 1888 sqmi (80%) is water.
 It is the largest county in Wisconsin by total area.

-In general the shoreline is characterized by the scarp face on the west side.
-On the east side peat is followed by dunes and beaches of sand or gravel along the lakeshore.
-During years with receding lake levels, flora along the shore demonstrates plant succession.
-The middle of the peninsula is mostly flat with some rolling.
-There are three distinct aquifers and two types of springs present in the county.
+The county has 298 mi of shoreline.

 The county covers the majority of the Door Peninsula.
 With the completion of the Sturgeon Bay Shipping Canal in 1881, the northern half of the peninsula became an artificial island.
 This canal is believed to have somehow "caused a wonderful increase in the quantity of fish" in nearby waters and also caused a reduction in the sturgeon population in the bay due to changes in the aquatic habitat.
-The 45th parallel north bisects the "island," and this is commemorated by Meridian County Park.
+The 45th parallel north bisects the "island", and this is commemorated by Meridian County Park.